How to Write a Business Email

 Email Writing Course for Business

-Get instructor feedback on your actual business emails in our Business Email Writing Course.
+Get personal feedback on in our online Business Email Writing Course.

 Business Email Format

 Emails are meant to be skimmed, so they should have plenty of white space to assist the reader.
 Use shorter paragraphs, lists, and bullet points to streamline the information.
-And, use headings to break up concepts and allow a reader to skim.
+Use headings to break up concepts and allow a reader to skim.

 In addition, awkward formatting copied from other documents or emails can be distracting.
 To have seamless formatting for your email, strip the text formatting of the new content by using your email client’s Remove or Formatting function.